-We have audited, in accordance with auditing standards generally accepted in the United States of America, audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey ("the Division"), and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Bernards Township Sewerage Authority (the "Authority"), a component unit of the Township of Bernards, as of and for the year ended November 30, 2020, and the related notes to the financial statements, which comprise the Authority's basic financial statements, and have issued our report thereon dated June 14, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey ("the Division"), and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Bernards Township Sewerage Authority (the "Authority"), a component unit of the Township of Bernards, as of and for the year ended November 30, 2022, and the related notes to the financial statements, which comprise the Authority's basic financial statements, and have issued our report thereon dated March 25, 2023.
+That report included a qualified opinion on the financial statements as the Authority's net pension liability and the related deferred outflows and inflows of resources reported in the financial statements at November 30, 2022 is based on the June 30, 2021 Governmental Accounting Standards Board ("GASB") Statement No. 68, Accounting and Financial Reporting for Pensions, report for the State of New Jersey Public Employees' Retirement System ("PERS"), from the Division of Pensions and Benefits, Department of the Treasury, State of New Jersey (the "State").
+We were unable to obtain the June 30, 2022 GASB No. 68 report as it has not been released by the State as of the date of this report.
+The amount by which this omission would affect the net pension liability and the related deferred inflows and outflows of resources, net position, and expenses of the Authority has not been determined.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting